 Every year, the College of Law provides funding to enable students to spend the summer building their legal skills while practicing law in the public interest.

-In the summer of 2019, the College of Law provided approximately $240,000 in funding to support 56 students who interned at legal services providers, non-profits, and government agencies working in the areas of civil, criminal, immigration, and environmental law.
+In the summer of 2019, the College of Law provided approximately $240,000 in funding to support 56 students who interned at legal services providers, non-profits, and government agencies working in the areas of civil, criminal, immigration, and environmental law - see the opportunities below.
+Please know that funding is limited.

 The Center for Environmental Law funds the Gauthier-St. Martin Student Service Grant to defray living expenses for a significant service placement in the U.S. or abroad for service related to law and policy in the field of environmental protection, natural resources, or energy.